 This assessment is linked to the monitoring of key policy processes at EU and national levels in regards to ageing, such as:

 - the Madrid International Plan of Action on Ageing (MIPAA).

-Each new edition of AGE Barometer will be used by members at national level and the secretariat at EU level as an advocacy tool, providing evidence on how the social realities and the respect of human rights in old age evolve in different countries.
-Our intention is not to make a classification of member states, but to provide a concise overview on how various reforms and legislations relating to ageing succeed in improving the quality of life in old age.
+Each new edition of AGE Barometer will be used by AGE and its member organisations as an advocacy tool, providing evidence on how the social realities and the respect of human rights in old age evolve in different countries.
+Our purpose is not to make a classification of EU member states, but to provide a concise overview on how various reforms and legislations relating to ageing succeed in improving the quality of life in old age.